 "I've always sewn, it's as natural as breathing to me, and I get fidgety if I cannot.
 The pleasures of working with fabrics are enormous and ever-fascinating.
 And, because I work for myself and I have to make things that are mine, I design, innovate, play.
-I cannot sell from another's pattern and anyway would not find it fun.
+I cannot make from another's pattern and anyway would not find it fun.

 "There is something so utterly delicious about opening a package of new colours, new fabrics, stroking them and pressing and looking to make something that no one else has ever made before.
 I do understand that it's hard for most people to know where to start; this is why I make patterns and tutorials, teach in person and online, why I find it so rewarding to encourage and enable that level of pleasure in others.

 "I started working with Oakshott fabrics more-or-less by accident.
 My friend introduced me to the stand at Festival of Quilts some years ago.
 My retail experience and basic bossiness meant that I ended up working all weekend, then going home with new friends, new ideas and a lot of cloth.